agitter/adaptyvbio-egfr/round2/README.md

 Some of my observations about aesthetics, iPTM, and iPAE may be due to choices I made about BindCraft settings and not the tool itself.

 Ultimately, Adaptyv [doubled](https://adaptyvbio.substack.com/p/protein-design-competition-update) the number of experimentally tested proteins and selected 1-5 sequences per participant who submitted a description.
-This was a fair way to address concerns about overfitting to the leaderboard metrics.
+This was a fair way to address concerns about overfitting to the leaderboard metrics, which they were already [thinking about](https://x.com/TheGermanPole/status/1854837263563165963).
 Had I known I was not going to make it into the top 100 and would still have some sequences tested, I might have tried more long sequences and prioritized PLL a little less.

 ## Overall organization